 Daniela (architect & interior designer) & Petr Hradil (antiques collector, gardener & food lover) are the fortunate owners and creators of the Mezi Plutky – one of the Czech Republic’s best small design hotels.
 It all started back in 2001 when the husband and wife duo moved from the town to the countryside seeking a better life balance out in the natural countryside – ‘besides our new home, we found a new way of life.
 Spending most of the days outdoors, taking care of the garden, meeting friends around the big table, perceive nature, exploring the surroundings.”

-“We noticed, during one trip to a nearby valley, a white abandoned house with a 'For Sale' sign and we believed it to be the place to realize our long-desired dream of ours: to own a hotel.
+“We noticed, during one trip to a nearby valley, a white abandoned house with a 'For Sale' sign and we believed it to be the place to realize our long-desired dream: to own a hotel.
 To create a place that we had always dreamed about during our travels.
 To create a similar place to our home, a mountain hideaway, far away from everyday life, very close to nature.”

 Mezi Plutky is close to the picturesque village of Čeladná set within a natural setting “where you meet more deer and hares than people, find mushrooms, pick blueberries.
 From the other windows you will see the highest peaks, deep woods and soft meadows.”

 Home to the highest Carpathian Mountain range, called Beskydy (Beskids) and in one of the best preserved hill landscapes of the Czech Republic, Mezi Plutkys is located between forests and meadows of the silent Podolanky Valley.
 There are several nature parklands closeby including the national reserve Knehyne.
 The village of Čeladná is just 35 km from the third largest Czech city, Ostrava.